Marketing is one of those words that seems to have a different definition depending on who you ask.

 God is in the details of course.
 The definitions and models above admittedly cover “what” marketing is but don’t spell out “how” to do it.
 Those “how” details vary significantly depending on whether you’re a local gym or General Electric.

-- The marketing approach doesn’t sync with the underlying business and brand strategy.
+- The marketing approach doesn’t align to the underlying business and brand strategy.

 - We don’t know who the customer is, or our unique value to that customer.